 The Cordillera del Paine, a spectacular mountain range that includes the Torres del Paine peaks, lies between the Andes Mountains and the Patagonian steppe in southern Chile.
 It is an area of great scenic beauty, with many glaciers, waterfalls, rivers, lakes and lagoons.

 Cordillera del Paine

 The southern Andes form the backbone of Patagonia.
-The Cordillera del Paine raises sharply above the eastern foreland basin and is dissected into several mountain groups.
+The Cordillera del Paine rises sharply above the eastern foreland basin and is dissected into several mountain groups.

 The westernmost Paine Grande is the highest of the range.
 The most prominent peaks are those of the Cuernos del Paine (Paine’s horns) which are separated from the Paine Grande by the deep glacial Vallé Francés.

 Nestling in the heart of the range, the gigantic natural cathedrals of the Torres del Paine are the most famous highlight of the massif.
 The entire area is protected through the Torres del Paine National Park.